Lactobacillus paracasei Lpc-37®

 Frequently asked questions about Lactobacillus paracasei Lpc-37®

-Lactobacillus paracasei Lpc-37® is studied for stress and anxiety marker support in healthy adults, gut-brain axis exploration, strain-specific evidence base.
-In the Sisu randomized controlled trial in 120 healthy adults, Lpc-37 supplementation was associated with reduced perceived stress vs placebo, with the strongest signals in pre-specified subgroups based on baseline chronic stress and sex.
+Lactobacillus paracasei Lpc-37 is researched primarily for Stress & Anxiety, Mood & Mental Health, and Gut Health.
+In a randomized controlled trial in healthy adults, Lpc-37 supplementation was associated with reduced perceived stress vs placebo, with the strongest signals in pre-specified subgroups based on baseline chronic stress and sex.

-Reported potential side effects may include: Generally well tolerated in the Sisu RCT with safety comparable to placebo.
+For most healthy adults, Lactobacillus paracasei Lpc-37 is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated in the Sisu RCT with safety comparable to placebo.
 Mild GI symptoms (gas, bloating, transient bowel changes) possible during initial use.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Lactobacillus paracasei Lpc-37 is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Immunosuppressants (cyclosporine, tacrolimus) — caution with all probiotics in significantly immunocompromised users; coordinate with clinician.
+Possible interactions include: Immunosuppressants (cyclosporine, tacrolimus) — caution with all probiotics in significantly immunocompromised users; coordinate with clinician.
 Antibiotics — separate dosing by 2–3 hours during antibiotic courses to reduce viability loss.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(1 citations)